Stuycs-K/final-project-10-ayushina/WORKLOG.md

 - added bullet and enemy class (forgot to add bullet class to commit in class)
 - mob class parent of character and enemy

+### 5/24/23

+- character spawns moving bullets every 100 ms
+- merged wip branch to main
+- added a list of all mobs and all bullets but theres an error

+### 5/25/23

+ -

 ## GROUP MEMBER 2